pomdtr/tweety/README.md

 ## How does it work?

-Wesh is composed of two parts:
+Wsh is composed of two parts:

 - A CLI (wsh) that will create a configuration file and a binary that will be used by the extension.
 - A Chrome extension that will communicate with the binary and display the terminal.